-How to Highlight Cells Based on Text in Excel [2 Methods]
+How to Highlight Cells Based on Text in Excel (2 Methods)

 If we highlight cells with specific text while working in MS Excel, it can be very useful for us to find it out easily or will help for many other purposes.
-This article will guide you to highlight cells in excel based on text value with two easy methods and relevant cases.
+This article will guide you to highlight cells in Excel based on text value with two easy methods and relevant cases.

 Sample Dataset: How to Highlight Cells Based on Text in Excel

-Method 1: Use Excel Conditional Formatting to Highlight Cells Based on Text Value
+1. Using Excel Conditional Formatting to Highlight Cells Based on Text Value

 Conditional formatting will help you to highlight cells with a certain color, depending on the cell’s values, text, and conditions.

-Here, I’ll show three cases of Conditional Formatting to highlight cells in excel based on text value.
+Here, I’ll show three cases of Conditional Formatting to highlight cells in Excel based on text value.

 I want to highlight the cells that have the cloth items’ names using the New Rule option in Conditional Formatting.
 The New Rule option provides you with the facility to use any suitable self-made formula for your dataset.